FibrinLab/Avalanche-Subnet-The-Graph-Index/README.md

 * Rust, we will be building and compiling The Graph Node using the cargo package manager.
 [Installation](https://www.rust-lang.org/en-US/install.html) instructions.

-If these instructions are followed correctly, you should have these tools up and running.
+If the above installation instructions are followed correctly, you should have these tools up and running.

 ![ipfs](/images/26.png "ipfs")